NEUROIMAGING / NEUROSONOLOGY

 • digital subtraction angiography (DSA)

-• only when subsequent local endovascular treatment is indicated
+• reserved for local endovascular treatment

 TCCD Criteria